What to Put in a Garden Journal

 This might be kept on one sheet in your journal or noted amongst your daily observations.
 Having it in one place to compare months and years is often helpful.
 You’ll want to make notes on the high and low temperatures for the day, precipitation, cloud cover, and prevailing or significant winds.
 Some gardeners like to track and plant by moon phases.

-It’s the little things that bring us joy, like most beautiful purple in a flower or seeing the swelling bud that will bring us the first berry in spring.
-Making a note or including a drawing lets us track and relive these phenomena in our lives.
-The coming of insects in the spring to pollinate or the first pests can be valuable to know as our garden grows and adapts from year to year.
+It’s the little things that bring us joy, like the beautiful purple in a flower or the swelling bud that will bring us the first berry in spring.
+Making a note or drawing lets us track and relive these phenomena in our lives.
+The arrival of insects in the spring to pollinate or the first pests can be valuable information as your garden grows and adapts from year to year.
 Whether you can draw or not, this is a great way to record information.

 How To Do It

-How do you keep track and organize all of this information?
-Spreadsheets and apps on your computer, of course, but I like to physically write down my observations, either right in the garden or at a station set up near my door.
+How do you keep track of and organize all of this information?
+Spreadsheets and apps on your computer, of course.
+But I like to physically write down my observations, either right in the garden or at a station set up near my door.

 This year I’m adapting the Bullet Journal method.
 The ideas from a regular journal organization can be modified to include the above categories.
-An index at the beginning helps you to organize and find information for the whole journal.
+An index at the beginning helps you organize and find information for the whole journal.
 A future log allows you to plan each month ahead.
-The month pages can be places to record weather information and tasks in the garden.
+The month pages can be used for recording weather information and tasks in the garden.
 Other pages can be dedicated to seed source information, seed starting pages, and pest management plans.
-With the index in front of the journal, you can cross-reference related items and easily find things from year to year—making your journal truly a reference item.
+With the index in front of the journal, you can cross-reference related items and easily find things from year to year — making your journal truly a reference item.

-Whether you go all in and like to record every little detail or keep a notebook with a few jotted notes whether you like to draw out your journal or keep a spreadsheet, journaling can deepen your connection to your garden and ensure more success from year to year.
+Whether you go all in and record every little detail in a journal or keep a brief spreadsheet, journaling can deepen your connection to your garden and ensure more success from year to year.
 Here’s to a great year ahead!